dragonwithafez/Romaji2Hiragana/README.md

 「は」、「へ」、「を」 must be entered as 'ha', 'he', 'wo', regardless of pronunciation.
 Code can't read your mind :)

-Diacritics are not supported; enter long vowels as double letters, i.e. 「もう」 should be entered as "mou" not "mō" or "mô".
+Diacritics are not supported; enter long vowels as double letters, i.e. 「もう」 should be entered as "mou" not mō or mô.

 Any non-Japanese lyrics using Latin will be converted to kana with potentially unwanted results.
 Either change them manually afterwards, or don't enter mixed-language lyrics until after kana conversion is complete.

-### Changelog
-#### Changes from version 1.0
+### Changes from version 1.0
 - Edited kana conversion list to fix incorrect conversion of certain kana
 - Added single consonant-to-っ conversion
 - Added alternate conversions for morae containing: